Book an appointment

 Demand for our service is high and at certain times of the year, you may experience a delay in getting an appointment.

-If you live near Brunswick or Bundoora campuses, you can book in to see a counsellor at one of these campuses for a more convenient appointment.
+If you live near Brunswick or Bundoora, you can book in to see a counsellor at one of these campuses for a more convenient appointment.